LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                          policy        cuda/hip_reduce_atomic policies based on
                                                        the with_atomic boolean.
 cuda/hip_reduce\*host_init\*             any CUDA/HIP  Same as above, but initializes the
-                                                       memory used for atomics on the host.
+                                         policy        memory used for atomics on the host.
                                                        This works on recent architectures and
                                                        incurs lower overheads.
 cuda/hip_reduce\*device_init\*           any CUDA/HIP  Same as above, but initializes the
-                                                       memory used for atomics on the device.
+                                         policy        memory used for atomics on the device.
                                                        This works on all architectures but
                                                        incurs higher overheads.
-cuda/hip_reduce\*device_fence            any CUDA/HIP  Same as above, and reduction uses normal
+cuda/hip_reduce_device_fence             any CUDA/HIP  Same as above, and reduction uses normal
                                          policy        memory accesses that are not visible across the whole device and device scope fences to ensure visibility and ordering.
                                                        This works on all architectures but
-                                                       incurs higher overheads on some architectures. cuda/hip_reduce\*block_fence             any CUDA/HIP  Same as above, and reduction uses special policy        memory accesses to a level of cache shared visible to the whole device and block scope fences to ensure ordering.
+                                                       incurs higher overheads on some architectures. cuda/hip_reduce_block_fence              any CUDA/HIP  Same as above, and reduction uses special policy        memory accesses to a level of cache shared visible to the whole device and block scope fences to ensure ordering.
 This improves